dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeLogFile()`

 Check if the log file doesn't exist by the specified path.
-Path is relative to `storage/logs` folder:
+Path is relative to the `storage/logs` folder:

 ```php
 $this->dontSeeLogFile('foobarbaz.log');